DanHouseman/GildedRoseKata/README.md

 2. Factory Pattern:
 -	The ItemUpdaterFactory serves as a simple factory pattern, encapsulating the logic for creating the appropriate IItemUpdater based on the item’s name.
 This centralizes the decision-making process for choosing the correct updater strategy.

-### Principles:
-1. SOLID Principles:
+### SOLID Principle:
--	Single Responsibility Principle (SRP):
+1. Single Responsibility Principle (SRP):
 -	Each class has a single responsibility, such as updating the quality of a specific item type.
--	Open/Closed Principle (OCP):
+2. Open/Closed Principle (OCP):
 -	The code is open for extension, allowing for the addition of new item types without modifying existing code (evident in the use of strategy pattern and factory pattern).
--	Liskov Substitution Principle (LSP):
+3. Liskov Substitution Principle (LSP):
 -	The IItemUpdater interface ensures that each concrete updater can be substituted for one another.
--	Interface Segregation Principle (ISP):
+4. Interface Segregation Principle (ISP):
 -	Interfaces (IItemUpdater) are tailored to the needs of specific item types, avoiding unnecessary methods in implementing classes.

 ### Methodologies:
 1. DRY (Don’t Repeat Yourself):